 Child passes always cover the whole network so no Zone M versions are available.

-Note again that transportation-only day tickets in central Munich becomes very cheap for single travelers from day three when a weekly Isarcard is cheaper than three separate day tickets.
+Note again that transportation-only day tickets in central Munich become very cheap for single travelers from day three when a weekly Isarcard is cheaper than three separate day tickets.
 For groups, and for travel from the outer parts of Munich, this is not the case.
 Here the Munich Card Group or City Tour Card is the better deal from three to six days.

 The Munich Card and Munich City Pass are best bought online and printed out at home — the mobile receipt is valid at venues but a paper printout is required for public transportation.
 The Munich Card and Munich City Tour Card are also available from most station vending machines in Munich.
 The Munich City Pass is available online or only at Munich Airport, Hauptbahnhof, and Tourist Information (Marienplatz).